Blue-0/kcc_web/README.md

 Impact-Site-Verification: ffe48fc7-4f0c-40fd-bd2e-59f4d7205180

 ## WEB INTERFACE
-A minimal Flask application is available in `webapp/app.py` for running KCC through a browser.
+A Flask application is available in `webapp/app.py` for running KCC through a browser.
+The HTML interface is styled with [Tailwind CSS](https://tailwindcss.com/) and exposes all command line options.
 After installing the dependencies, start the server with:

 ```bash
 pip install -r requirements.txt